 With so much to offer, it’s easy to see why Hillsboro has grown so much.

 Orenco Station is a newer development area with a lot of condominiums and townhomes in the heart of Hillsboro.
 It’s perfectly, and intentionally, situated between several large Intel campuses, and about a 10-minute drive down the road from the Nike offices.

 Because of its central location, it is very pedestrian-friendly and great for grabbing lunch at one of the many restaurants and bars in the area.

 But it’s not just for the work lunch crowd, where you’ll see an influx of people out and about.
 This area is also up and coming as the next most livable neighborhood to be close to work and everyday living.
 Everything you can think of has been put into this new area of Orenco Station; Quaint coffee shops, tap houses, fun shopping, and plenty of delicious dining options.

-Living in this area puts you just steps away from anything you could need, and offers you walking, bike, or MAX Light Rail access to work.
+Living in this area puts you just steps away from anything you could need, and offers you walking, bike lane access, or MAX Light Rail access to work.
 And with housing options ranging from new condo construction to older detached homes, there is something for everyone.